Standard-type battleship: World War II

-Arizona and Oklahoma were considered permanent losses, but the other damaged and sunk battleships were salvaged and sent to the West Coast for repairs, where they also received varying degrees of upgrades similar to the features on the new South Dakota fast battleships.
-Tennessee, California and West Virginia emerged as the most modernized, though their widened beam exceeded the Panama Canal restrictions which limited their operations to the Pacific.
-Maryland, Colorado, and Pennsylvania received twin turret mounts of 5"/38 DP guns, while Nevada also had her superstructure significantly rebuilt.
+Arizona and Oklahoma were considered permanent losses, but the other damaged and sunk battleships were salvaged and sent to the West Coast for repairs and reconstruction.
+Nevada and Pennsylvania received entirely new superstructures with revised secondary armaments of 5"/38 DP guns in twin mounts, as well as numerous new 20 mm and 40 mm AA guns.
+Tennessee, California and West Virginia were even more thoroughly rebuilt, incorporating not just changes similar to Nevada but increased deck armor, torpedo bulges and improved subdivision and a modern radar and electronics suite, though their widened beam exceeded the Panama Canal restrictions which limited their operations to the Pacific.
+Maryland, Colorado, and the three New Mexico–class ships were too urgently needed in 1942 to undergo similar rebuilds.
+Most changes to these ships focused on updating their radar suites and expanding their light AA armaments, though Idaho would receive an updated secondary battery of 5"/38 guns in late 1944 and Maryland received a partial rebuild that was completed in August 1945 just as Japan surrendered.

-The ten surviving Standard Type battleships served throughout World War II primarily as fire support for amphibious landings.
+The ten surviving Standard type battleships served throughout World War II primarily as fire support for amphibious landings.
 Their low speed relegated them to second line duties as they were too slow to accompany the fleet carriers that had become the dominant combatant.
 Six of them participated in the last battleship versus battleship engagement in naval history, the Battle of Surigao Strait, where none of them were hit.

 Fates

-Arizona and Oklahoma were destroyed at Pearl Harbor on December 7, 1941.
-Their sister ships Pennsylvania and Nevada were used as targets in the Operation Crossroads atomic tests in 1946.
+Arizona and Oklahoma were sunk during the attack on Pearl Harbor on 7 December 1941.
+Their sister ships Pennsylvania and Nevada were used as targets in the Operation Crossroads atomic tests in 1946; Pennsylvania was not fully repaired after being severely damaged by an air-launched torpedo in the closing days of the Pacific War.
 In 1946 Mississippi was converted to a test vessel for new gun and missile systems and served until 1956.
-Most other Standard-type battleships were decommissioned in 1946 or 1947 and placed in the reserve fleet; ultimately all were scrapped by 1959.
+Most other Standard-type battleships were decommissioned in 1946 or 1947 and placed in the reserve fleet; ultimately all were scrapped by 1961.